-- 1 What Are Symptoms of Cerebral Palsy?
+- What Are The Symptoms of Cerebral Palsy?

-- 4 What Are Treatment Options for Cerebral Palsy?
+- What Are The Treatment Options for Cerebral Palsy in Washington D.C.?

-- 5 What Damages Can You Recover in a Cerebral Palsy Case?
+- What Damages Can You Recover in a Cerebral Palsy Case in Washington D.C.?

-- 6 Get Help from a Washington, D.C., Cerebral Palsy Injury Lawyer
+- Get Help from a Cerebral Palsy Lawyer in Washington, D.C.
+Today

 The symptoms of cerebral palsy vary greatly from one person to another.
 The most common symptoms include movement and coordination issues, which can result in: